 Insufficient evidence to rate effectiveness for...

-- Diarrhea caused by the cancer drug irinotecan.
+- Diarrhea caused by cancer drug treatment.
 Irinotecan is a cancer drug known to cause diarrhea.
 Early research shows that taking activated charcoal during treatment with irinotecan decreases diarrhea, including severe diarrhea, in children taking this drug.

-- Indigestion.
+- Indigestion (dyspepsia).
 Some early research shows that taking certain combination products containing activated charcoal and simethicone, with or without magnesium oxide, can reduce pain, bloating, and feelings of fullness in people with indigestion.
 It's unclear if taking activated charcoal by itself will help.

-- Preventing hangover.
-Activated charcoal is included in some hangover remedies, but some experts are skeptical about how well it might work.
+- Hangover.
+Activated charcoal is included in some hangover remedies, but experts are skeptical about how well it might work.
 Activated charcoal doesn't seem to trap alcohol well.

 - Wound healing.
 Studies on the use of activated charcoal for wound healing are mixed.
 Some early research shows that using bandages with activated charcoal helps wound healing in people with venous leg ulcers.
 But other research shows that activated charcoal does not help treat bed sores or venous leg ulcers.